-Based on the Group's FY18 performance, 94% of target STI payments were awarded to KMP, reflecting achievement rates of 85% to 100% against financial and non-financial KPIs set for the year.
+Based on the Group's FY18 performance, 94% of target STI payments were awarded to KMP, reflecting achievement rates of 85% to 100% against financial and non-financial key performance indicators (KPIs) set for the year.

 The Board has determined that the FY19 remuneration framework will be largely consistent with the FY18 policy with one exception.
-In FY19, the number of performance rights granted under the LTI Plan will be determined based on "market value" instead of "fair value" to align with current market practice.
+In FY19, the number of performance rights granted under the LTI Plan will be determined based on 'market value' instead of 'fair value' to align with current market practice.
 A review of the remuneration framework is planned in FY19 with any changes ready for introduction in FY20.

-The Board remains committed to the ongoing review and improvement of the Group's Remuneration Framework to ensure it achieves its objectives of incentivising and rewarding performance that optimises business and shareholder value and ensuring the company is well placed to attract, retain and motivate a talented Executive team.
+The Board remains committed to the ongoing review and improvement of the Group's Remuneration Framework to ensure it achieves its objectives of incentivising and rewarding performance that optimises business and shareholder value and ensuring the Company is well placed to attract, retain and motivate a talented executive team.